About & Support FAQs

 You can learn more about installing additional software from the adding software guide.

-Why does Bodhi Linux use Chromium Browser in 6.0.0?
+Why does Bodhi Linux use Chromium Browser?

 When we polled our users asking what the default web browser should be, we found them split between Firefox and Chromium.
 This meant regardless of what we picked, some folks would have a large browser install they didn’t care for.